tsyesika/PyPump/docs/gettingstarted/qnd.rst

     >>> for activity in my_inbox[:20]:
     ...     print activity

-.. note:: using an index or slice makes the request.
-If you iterate over it without a request it **will** be empty,
+.. note:: iterating over the inbox without any slice will iterate until the very first note in your inbox/feed/outbox

 Oh, my friend Evan isn't there, I probably need to follow him::